Lewanja/Pal-Developer23/Boolean_logic_interpreter/README.md

 The `or_operator` uses addition in the background .

 True is assigned a value of 1 and False is assigned a value of 0.
 T ∨ F. In the case of True or False, our mathematical expression is 1 + 0 which yields 1 which is True.
+In the case of F ∨ F, the result yields a 0.
+This is because 0 + 0 = 0
 If we have multiple operators and the result of the computation is greater than one, the result is considered True.

 **AND**

 λ> T ∧ F